Central Michigan University Athletics

 He has also served as a volunteer assistant coach at Christian Brothers (Tenn.)
 University, a student assistant coach at Mississippi Valley State, and as a fulltime golf instructor in Tennessee, California and Nevada.

-He holds an accounting degree from Mississippi Valley State and a degree from the Golf Academy of America.
-He is working toward a master’s of administration.
+He holds an accounting degree from Mississippi Valley State, a degree from the Golf Academy of America, and is working toward a master’s of administration.

 Jennings has also served as chairman of the SWAC golf coaches committee and is on the board of the Black College Golf Coaches Association, the advisory board for the PGA Works Championship, and is a member of the Golf Coaches Association of America, serving on that organization’s diversity council.